 Off-time roadmaps are preferred, but not necessary.

 I'm not great at disclosures, but everything will be on the ballot and hopefully helpful to your learning experience.

 One person in the room at a time.
 Hand me your topic when you're ready.

 The timer begins at your first word.
-Starting from 7m, I will hand-sign 6m-1m, give 30 seconds (horizontal, extended index finger), 15 seconds (half, horizontal, index finger), then hand-sign again from 5s-1s.
+Starting from 7m, I will start hand-signs at 5m-1m, give 30 seconds (horizontal, extended index finger), 15 seconds (half, horizontal, index finger), then hand-sign again from 5s-1s.
 For practice tournaments, a 10 second grace period past 7 minutes will be given, but it will still affect your score.
 I apologize ahead of time if I'm too engrossed in writing that I forget to hand-sign.